-A ferry ticket is all you need to visit the Liberty Island grounds, The Statue of Liberty Museum, and the Ellis Island National Museum of Immigration.
+A ferry ticket is all you need to visit the Liberty Island grounds and the Ellis Island National Museum of Immigration.

 Pedestal Tickets: To enter the base of the statue, you must obtain a free pedestal ticket.
-This ticket allows you to go inside the pedestal of the Statue of Liberty, look up into the interior structure of the statue, and take in the sweeping 360-degree views from the pedestal observation deck.
-However, interiors are currently closed.
+This ticket allows you to go inside the pedestal of the Statue of Liberty, view the museum exhibit, look up into the interior structure of the statue, and take in the sweeping 360-degree views from the pedestal observation deck.

-Pedestal tickets may be obtained at the time you purchase your ferry ticket.
+Pedestal tickets may be obtained at the time you purchase your reserve ferry ticket.
 Availability of pedestal tickets is limited, so it's best to make a reservation in advance.
-A limited number of pedestal tickets are also available each day at the ticket booth at Battery Park or Liberty State Park by request on a first come, first-served basis
+A limited number of pedestal tickets are also available each day at the ticket booth at Battery Park or Liberty State Park by request on a first-come, first-served basis.

 Crown Tickets: To enter the statue itself, including the crown area inside the statue's head, you must purchase a \$3 crown ticket well in advance of your visit.
-This ticket also includes full access to the pedestal and observation deck.
-During busy periods, crown tickets must be booked three to four months in advance, at the time you purchase a reserve ferry ticket.
-Currently, the crown interior is closed.
+This ticket also includes full access to the pedestal, museum and observation deck.
+During busy periods, crown tickets must be booked three months in advance, at the time you purchase a reserve ferry ticket.

-Ranger-led Tours: Visitors can join a free 30-to 45-minute ranger-guided tour around the grounds of Liberty Island to learn about the statue's history, construction, and meaning.
+Ranger-led Tours: Visitors can join a free 30-to-45-minute ranger-guided tour around the grounds of Liberty Island to learn about the statue's history, construction and meaning.
 Check at the Liberty Island Information Center for times throughout the day.